MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 Now if you refresh the GitHub webpage you should be able to see all the new files you added to the repository.

+This is now an effective entry point for people discovering your project, but you should document the URL within your repository contents, in case people acquire your package some other way.
+For now, at least, update your `setup.cfg`, and put this GitHub repository URL for the Source URL for your package's metadata.

 ## Working With Multiple Repositories

 One of the most potentially frustrating problems in software development is keeping track of all the different copies of the code.